 Connective tissues and joints are important for the health of any person and not just athletes since these tissues can cause muscles to tear, and joints can be affected by arthritis and impact injuries.
 An understanding of the function of connective tissue and joints, as well as the importance of collagen is required in order to prevent or recover from such types of injuries.
 Collagen is the most abundant protein in connective tissue - it forms the mechanical backbone not just of tendons and ligaments but also intramuscular connective tissue (Baar, 2015).
-This article briefly explores the function of connective tissue, as well as those of glucosamine, chondroitin, vitamin C, vitamin D, vitamin E, zinc, and copper.
+This article briefly explores the function of connective tissue in muscle and joints before examining the role of collagen in enhancing tendon and ligamentous tissue, as well as those of glucosamine, chondroitin, vitamin C, vitamin D, vitamin E, zinc, and copper.
 Selected studies will demonstrate the efficacy of taking collagen as a supplement in offsetting joint pain, and indeed in promoting repair of connective tissue.